 It is important that each student comes to class on time each day prepared to learn, work hard, participate, help other students, and advocate for themselves when help is needed.
-It is expected that each student comes to class with a charged ipad and that phones are put away and not used during class.
-Additionally, in order to have a safe and positive classroom environment, it is essential for all of us to be respectful to staff, students, property, ideas, and opinions.
-All other school policies regarding electronic equipment, attire, inappropriate language, absences, and tardiness will also be expected and followed in the classroom.
+Additionally, it is important to be organized, proactive, mature, and to have a good attitude.
+In order to have a safe and comfortable classroom environment, it is essential to be respectful to staff, students, property, ideas, and opinions.